babel/babel/packages/babel-plugin-transform-es2015-modules-umd/README.md

 this will _not_ transpile to `factory(global.fizz.buzz)`.
 Instead, it will transpile to `factory(global.fizzBuzz)` based on the logic in `toIdentifier`.

+_Third_, you cannot override the exported global name.

 #### More flexible semantics with `exactGlobals: true`

-Both of these behaviors can limit the flexibility of the `globals` map.
+All of these behaviors can limit the flexibility of the `globals` map.
 To remove these limitations, you can set the `exactGlobals` option to `true`.
 Doing this instructs the plugin to: